tari/taricorp.net/content/posts/2023/lvm-switcheroo/index.md

 ```

 Since this was already set as I wanted, I didn't need to make any further
-changes, and could shut down to swap out the old disk and install the new one.
+changes, and proceeded to shut down the computer, swap out the old disk and install the new one.

 ## Unexpected misbehavior